ishine/das/_sources/install.md

 ```

 ## Update
-It's best to install into a fresh environment than to update an existing environment.
-But you can try to update using pip:
+Don't.
+It only causes problems in our experience.
+Best to install into a fresh environment than to update an existing environment.
+The brave can update using pip:
 ```shell
 conda activate dss
 pip install deepss --update  # DeepSS itself